Mandy Moore (choreographer): Dance styles

 Moore is proficient in choreographing many different types of dance, including contemporary, jazz, ballroom, tap, and folk.
 She is known for training dancers on all levels and of all ages.

 Awards and honors

-Since 2008, Moore has been nominated seven times for a Primetime Emmy Award for Outstanding Choreography.
+Since 2008, Moore has been nominated eight times for a Primetime Emmy Award for Outstanding Choreography.
 She won in 2017 for her work on season 23 of Dancing with the Stars ("On Top of the World" and "Carol of the Bells"), and in 2018 for her work on So You Think You Can Dance ("Brand New" and "To Make You Feel My Love").
 In 2020, Moore received a juried Emmy Award for the first season of Zoey's Extraordinary Playlist.

 Personal life

-To avoid being confused with her better-known namesake, singer Mandy Moore, Moore registered with the Screen Actors Guild under the name Mandy Jo Moore.
+To avoid being confused with the better-known actress-singer Mandy Moore, Moore registered with the Screen Actors Guild under the name Mandy Jo Moore.
 Still, the two are often confused, and with tongue in cheek, Moore named her corporation "Nope Not Her".
 She also uses the handle @nopenother on social media.